NiharGharat/mobile-cloud-asgn1/README.md

 ## Running the Application

-To run the application:

-Right-click on the Application class in the org.magnum.dataup package, Run As->Java Application

-To stop the application:

-Open the Eclipse Debug Perspective (Window->Open Perspective->Debug), right-click on the application in the "Debug" view (if it isn't open, Window->Show View->Debug) and select Terminate

-## Overview

-A popular use of cloud services is to manage media that is uploaded from mobile devices.
-This assignment will create a very basic application for uploading video to a cloud service and managing the video's metadata.
-Once you are able to build this basic type of infrastructure, you will have the core knowledge needed to create much more sophisticated cloud services.

-## Instructions

-This assignment tests your ability to create a web application that allows clients to upload videos to a server.
-The server allows clients to first upload a video's metadata (e.g., duration, etc.) and then to upload the actual binary data for the video.
-The server should support uploading video binary data with a multipart request.

-The test that is used to grade your implementation is AutoGradingTest in the org.magnum.dataup package in src/test/java. **_You should use the source code in the AutoGradingTest as the ground truth for what the expected behavior of your solution is_.** Your app should pass this test without any errors.
-The test methods are annotated with @Rubric and specify the number of points associated with each test, the purpose of the test, and the videos relevant to the test.

-The HTTP API that you must implement so that this test will pass is as
-follows:

-GET /video
-   - Returns the list of videos that have been added to the server as JSON.
-The list of videos does not have to be persisted across restarts of the server.
-The list of Video objects should be able to be unmarshalled by the client into a Collection<Video>.
-   - The return content-type should be application/json, which will be the default if you use @ResponseBody

-POST /video
-   - The video metadata is provided as an application/json request body.
-The JSON should generate a valid instance of the Video class when deserialized by Spring's default Jackson library.
-   - Returns the JSON representation of the Video object that was stored along with any updates to that object made by the server.
-   - **_The server should generate a unique identifier for the Video object and assign it to the Video by calling its setId(...) method._**
-   - No video should have ID = 0.
-All IDs should be > 0.
-   - The returned Video JSON should include this server-generated identifier so that the client can refer to it when uploading the binary mpeg video content for the Video.
-   - The server should also generate a "data url" for the Video.
-The "data url" is the url of the binary data for a Video (e.g., the raw mpeg data).
-The URL should be the _full_ URL for the video and not just the path (e.g., http://localhost:8080/video/1/data would be a valid data url).
-See the Hints section for some ideas on how to generate this URL.

-POST /video/{id}/data
-   - The binary mpeg data for the video should be provided in a multipart request as a part with the key "data".
-The id in the path should be replaced with the unique identifier generated by the server for the Video.
-A client MUST *create* a Video first by sending a POST to /video and getting the identifier for the newly created Video object before sending a POST to /video/{id}/data.
-   - The endpoint should return a VideoStatus object with state=VideoState.READY if the request succeeds and the appropriate HTTP error status otherwise.
-     VideoState.PROCESSING is not used in this assignment but is present in VideoState.
-   - Rather than a PUT request, a POST is used because, by default, Spring does not support a PUT with multipart data due to design decisions in the Commons File Upload library: https://issues.apache.org/jira/browse/FILEUPLOAD-197

 GET /video/{id}/data
    - Returns the binary mpeg data (if any) for the video with the given identifier.
 If no mpeg data has been uploaded for the specified video,